Worship services

 Funerals

-Funerals have at their center our belief in the resurrection and our hope for the life to come.
-The source of comfort for Christians is not that God rewards good lives, but that God raises all of us to new life beyond death.
-As an Episcopal Church, our services follow the liturgy for The Burial of the Dead in The Book of Common Prayer and our readings, as in all services, are from the Bible.
+Funerals focus on the resurrection and our hope in life beyond death.
+Christians find comfort not in reward for good lives, but in the promise that God raises all to new life.
+As an Episcopal Church, our services follow The Burial of the Dead liturgy in The Book of Common Prayer, with scripture readings from the Bible and prayers affirming our resurrection hope.